frknklcsln/medium/README.md

 # medium
-I gather things here that I shared on medium.
+I gather things here that I shared on Medium.